-Fast forward several years and I still love the taste of enchiladas, but I don’t have the time or energy to make them the traditional way.
-Instead, I opt for this enchilada casserole, where everything is layered together, topped with cheese, and baked until it’s warm and bubbly.
+Fast forward several years, and I still love the taste of enchiladas, but I don’t always have the time or energy to make them the traditional way.

-Enchilada casserole has quickly become a family favorite, and it’s my go-to when we’re hosting company.
-It’s also freezer-friendly, so double the recipe today and freeze the second pan – your future self will thank you for having a quick weeknight dinner ready to go!
+- Freezer-friendly.
+Double the recipe today and freeze the second pan – your future self will thank you for having a quick weeknight dinner ready to go!

 - Onion + Bell Pepper.
 I love to add veggies as much as possible!

-It’s VERY easy to make this beef enchilada casserole a chicken enchilada casserole – simply swap the ground beef for shredded chicken!
-The recipe as written calls for ground beef.
-For chicken enchilada casserole, you’ll need 2-3 cups of shredded cooked chicken.
-I love this easy sheet pan chicken breast recipe or a rotisserie chicken if you’re in a pinch!
+It’s VERY easy to switch this beef enchilada casserole to a chicken enchilada casserole – simply swap the ground beef for cooked, shredded chicken!
+The recipe as written calls for 1 pound of ground beef.
+For chicken and enchilada casserole, you’ll need 2-3 cups of shredded cooked chicken.

 You can make this a vegetarian enchilada casserole by simply omitting the ground beef.
-You may want to add seasoned tofu, soy protein crumbles, lentils, or black bean, to beef up the contents of the casserole.
+You may want to add seasoned tofu, soy protein crumbles, lentils, or black beans to beef up the contents of the casserole.

 Step 2: While the enchilada sauce simmers, cook a pound of ground beef in a large saucepan over medium heat until there’s very little pink, breaking up large clumps into small pieces using a potato masher (this is my favorite).

-Step 6: Finish with a third layer of tortillas, ½ cup of remaining enchilada sauce, the remaining enchilada filling mixture, and the remaining cheese.
+Step 6: Finish with a third layer of remaining tortillas, ½ cup of remaining enchilada sauce, the remaining enchilada filling mixture, and the remaining cheese.

 Step 7: Cover the casserole dish with aluminum foil and bake for 20 minutes.
 Remove the aluminum foil and bake for another 10 minutes, or until the cheese is thoroughly melted.
 Remove from the oven and serve warm with your desired toppings.

-The easiest method for freezing beef enchilada pie is to make one and freeze one.
-As you layer one dish, layer a second batch in a disposable 9”x13” aluminum pan.
-You can find a 3-pack at the dollar store (or 30-pack in bulk on Amazon) and you don’t need a lid since you’ll be covering it with aluminum foil anyway.
+As you layer one dish, layer a second batch in a disposable 9×13” aluminum pan.
+You can find a 3-pack at the dollar store (or a 30-pack in bulk on Amazon), and you don’t need a lid since you’ll be covering it with aluminum foil anyway.

 This is a meal entirely on its own, but these are a few favorites we like to serve alongside: